John H. Noble: Special Soviet Prison

 In late 1945, 22-year-old U.S.-born Noble was arrested together with his father by Soviet occupation forces in Dresden and incarcerated at the NKVD special camp Nr.
 2 which was located on part of the former Buchenwald concentration camp site.
-The arrest came about after a newly appointed local Soviet commissar decided to appropriate the Noble family's Practica brand Kamera-Werkstaetten Guthe & Thorsch factory and its stocks of quality cameras.
+The arrest came about after a newly appointed local Soviet commissar decided to appropriate the Noble family's Practica brand Kamera-Werkstaetten Guthe & Thorsch factory and its stocks of cameras.
 A trumped-up allegation of spying against the Soviets was levelled against the two male members of the family.

 Unlike his father Charles A. Noble, who was released in 1952, John was sentenced to a further 15 years in 1950, and was transferred to the Soviet Gulag system when Special Prison Number 2 was closed in early 1950.

 Vorkuta

 Noble was sent to the Vorkuta Gulag, at the northernmost Urals railhead in Siberia.

 Doing a variety of menial jobs during his imprisonment, the highest being a uniformed lavatory attendant for the staff, he took part in the Vorkuta uprising of July 1953 as a prominent leader.
 According to Noble the Vorkuta camp and many other camps which were located nearby had previously been taken over by the inmates, including 400 purged Soviet ex-World War II military men who desperately opted to march their way several hundred miles west to Finland.
 Apparently making it halfway en route, those inmates were intercepted and either killed in battle or executed immediately afterwards.
 All of the camps soon returned to state control.

 Noble eventually managed to smuggle out a postcard which was loosely glued to another prisoner's back.
 The message which was addressed to a relative in West Germany was passed to his family, who by then had returned to the United States.
 The postcard was passed to the U.S. Department of State which formally requested that the Soviet government release Noble.
 He was finally released in 1955, together with several U.S. military captives, thanks to the personal intervention of President Dwight D. Eisenhower.